Start Here: OpenNebula Overview¶

 - Last but not least, you can define VDCs (Virtual Data Center) as assignments of one or several user groups to a pool of physical resources.
 While clusters are used to group physical resources according to common characteristics such as networking topology or physical location, Virtual Data Centers (VDCs) allow creating “logical” pools of resources (which could belong to different clusters and zones) and allocate them to user groups.

 Now everything is ready for operation.
 OpenNebula provides full control to manage virtual resources.

-- Virtual machine image management that allows to store disk images in catalogs (termed datastores), that can be then used to define VMs or shared with other users.
+- Virtual machine image management that allows storing disk images in catalogs (termed datastores), that can then be used to define VMs or shared with other users.
 The images can be OS installations, persistent data sets or empty data blocks that are created within the datastore.

-- Virtual machine template management with template catalog system that allows to register virtual machine definitions in the system, to be instantiated later as virtual machine instances.
+- Virtual machine template management with a template catalog system that allows registering virtual machine definitions in the system, to be instantiated later as virtual machine instances.

-Several reference guides are provided for more information about definition files, templates and CLI.
+Several reference guides are provided for more information about definition files, templates and the CLI.